Ogo Maduewesi, Founder/CEO

 She is associated with Outer Shell Africa as a Communications Consultant and provides her services voluntarily.
 She assists in developing communication campaigns and materials for the enterprise.

-Darlington Ekene Ogugua is a final year medical student who is enthusiastic about everything related to Editing, Writing, Public Relations and Public Health.
-He feels Africa would be a healthier place if her people are exposed to the right information about their health.
+Darlington is a medical doctor and a junior medical writer/copy-editor at CORE Africa.
+He is enthusiastic about everything related to editing, writing, public relations and Public Health.
+He believes Africa would be a healthier place if her people are exposed to correct basic health education.

-He currently volunteers as the PR Officer for SMILE with Me Initiative, a non-profit NGO aiming to inspire hope and reduce mortality rates in Africa through health education and provision of health aids.
-He also serves as the current Editor-in-chief/PR of the Abia State University Medical Students’ Association Journal and The Student Pulse Magazine.
+He’s currently a volunteer/PRO at SMILE with Me Foundation, a non-profit NGO on a mission to inspire a healthier Africa and reduce mortality rates through health education and provision of health aids.
+He also served as the Editor-in-chief of the Abia State University Medical Students Association Journal (ASUMSAJ) in 2018.

 Darlington won the Eriata Oribhabor Poetry Prize in 2014, and his poem, “We Are More Than Numbers” was included in the top 100 poems in the Nigerian Students Poetry Prize in 2017.